rombrew/phobia/doc/GettingStarted.md

 ## Software

-There is two parts of software.
-Numerical model of BLDC with the motor control code is in "sim" directory.
-Full firmware code is in "src" directory.
+There is two parts of software:

+1. Numerical BLDC model of BLDC.
 The model enables us to develop control code in fast cycle without hardware tests.
 It is complete enough to take into account all of motor parameters.
+2. Firmware for MCU.

 The firmware can be compiled with appropriate [GCC](https://gcc.gnu.org/) toolchain for Cortex-M4F target.